com-480-data-visualization/project-2023-ak_team/Milestone2.md

 - Visually highlight connections between actors who have worked together in a movie that has either won or been nominated for an Oscar.
 Use a gold link to represent a movie that has won an Oscar, and a silver link to indicate a movie that has been nominated for an Oscar.
 Use something similar for other presitigious awards like Golden Globes or "La Palme d'Or" of Cannes.
 - Allow users to compare the career trajectories of two or more actors, displaying their respective movie catalogues side by side.
+This could allow users to see popularity of actors known for having been in competition with each other, one can think of sylvester stallone and arnold schwarzenegger who during 1970-1985 competed to see who was the greatest action movie actor.
 - Incorporate a feature that shows the actor's connections to other industries, such as their involvement in theater or television.
 - Use natural language processing to extract themes and motifs from movie summaries and reviews.
 Visually display these themes and motifs as word clouds.